 8 Tips to Beat the Blues this blue Monday

-Blue Monday, a term initially coined by Sky Travel, is supposed to be the ‘most depressing day’ of the year, and falls on the third Monday of January every year.
+Blue Monday, a term initially coined by Sky Travel, is supposed to be the ‘most depressing day’ of the year.
+It falls on the third Monday of January every year.
 This is due to recovering financially (and perhaps health-wise) from Christmas, combined with the weather and the festive season being over, amongst other factors.

-- Reduce your screen time.
-Try swapping the nightly doom-scrolling or Netflix binge for that book you keep saying you want to read but never get around to – it’ll help you unwind, clear your mind, and sets you up nicely for our next point…
+- Reduce your screen time: Try swapping the nightly doom-scrolling or Netflix binge for that book you keep saying you want to read but never get around to.
+It’ll help you unwind, clear your mind, and set you up nicely for our next point…

-- Check-in with a friend.
-January is a glum time for most, but catching up and connecting with people can be a good way of combating the January blues.
-And if you’re looking to save money, a home-cooked dinner or a glass of wine on the sofa is a lovely way of catching up.
+- Check-in with a friend: January is a glum time for most, but catching up and connecting with people can be a good way of combating the January blues.
+And if you’re looking to save money, a home-cooked dinner or a cup of tea on the sofa is a lovely way of catching up.
 Better yet, combine this with points 1 and 2, and go for a walk with a friend!

-- Try gratitude journaling.
-Although mocked by some, gratitude journaling gets you to think in a more positive way – start by noting three things (or beings!) that you feel thankful for and why, your highlight of the day, and something you’re looking forward to.
+- Try gratitude journaling: Although mocked by some, gratitude journaling gets you to think more positively.
+Start by noting three things (or beings!) that you feel thankful for and why, your highlight of the day, and something you’re looking forward to.
 If done with consistency, you’ll notice your mindset starting to shift – looking for the positives and silver linings rather than dwelling on the ‘average’ or negatives.

 If the tips above aren’t enough, here are some positive spins on this blue Monday:

 - Sunday 7th January was the first pre-8 am sunrise of the year – the days are getting longer from here!

 - You’re one day closer to payday…